miroslavpopovic/aspnetcore-workshop/docs/10-blazor-client.md

 Note: Use the correct root for your API above.

 Aaaand, let's have one more ingredient before writing the login page itself.
 A service that will encapsulate making HTTP requests to API, using the current token.
-Add it under the `Service` folder/namespace.
+Add it under the `Services` folder/namespace.

 ```c#
 public class ApiService